UBC-MDS/dsci524_group13_quizit/README.md

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
+Check out the [contributing guidelines](./CONTRIBUTING.md).
+Please note that this project is released with a [Code of Conduct](./CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License

 `dsci524_group13_quizit` was created by Mavis Wong, Shengjia Yu, Sopuruchi Chisom.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the [MIT license](./LICENSE).

 ## Credits

 `dsci524_group13_quizit` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

+## Changelog

+All notable changes to this project will be documented in [CHANGELOG.md](./CHANGELOG.md).